 The Alliance National Registration Exam is offered only through IMSLEC accredited courses or university or community college testing centers.
 All special arrangements for testing at a university or community college must be approved by the Alliance Exam Committee (Exam Committee).
 Requests for special arrangements must be submitted 60 days prior to the exam administration.
 Any fees incurred for testing at a university or community college are the responsibility of the exam applicant.

 The applicant submits the completed application form and returns it to the Exam Committee, along with appropriate documentation and fee no later than 30 days prior to exam date.
-Applicants who hold certification from The Academy of Orton-Gillingham Practitioners and Educators (AOGPE), and International Multisensory Structured Language Education Council (IMSLEC) accredited course graduates, or Wilson Language Training are eligible to sit for the Alliance exams.
+Applicants who hold certification from The Academy of Orton-Gillingham Practitioners and Educators (AOGPE) (Associate and Certified levels), International Multisensory Structured Language Education Council (IMSLEC) accredited course graduates, or Wilson Language Training (Level 1 and Level 2) are eligible to sit for the Alliance exams.
 Other interested candidates can submit their credentials for review at least 60 days prior to an exam date.
-Requests for test accommodations must be in writing to the Alliance Registration Exam Committee no later than 60 days prior to the exam date.
+Requests for test accommodations must be in writing to the Alliance Exam Committee no later than 60 days prior to the exam date.

 Upon approval of the application by the Exam Committee, the applicant is declared a candidate and is eligible to take the registration exam.